ninoshka/REST-Tutorial/README.md

 ###### Run server
 ```
-npm run
+npm run build
 ```
-will host site locally at port 8080
+starts node server to host it locally at 8080